Disney Channel (Latin America): Former programming blocks

 Disney Channel Latin America produced an original series titled Zapping Zone, on which different hosts interact with the viewers with games and trivia.
 It was aired only on weekdays from July 27, 2000, to October 26, 2012.
 They also give news about Disney Channel, the channel's series, upcoming Disney films and new Disney Channel Original Movies.
-It is transmission is not live, and viewers can call to participate in different games, all of them containing questions and trivia about Disney films and series.
-Just for participating, they can win T-shirts and caps, and if they win, the awards include DVDs, soundtracks and video games of other Disney films and characters.
+The program was pre-recorded.
+Viewers could call to participate in different games, all of them containing questions and trivia about Disney films and series.
+Just for participating, they could win T-shirts and caps, and if they win, the awards included DVDs, soundtracks and video games of other Disney films and characters.

-The hosts of the Zapping Zone presented the series, Disney Channel Original Series that are aired in the block as a primetime.
+The hosts of the Zapping Zone presented the series, Disney Channel Original Series that were aired in the block as a primetime.
 New episodes of animated and live-action series were often aired every weekday.
 New music videos or trailers also premiered in the block, introduced by the hosts.
 There were also blocks such as Stop, Bloopers, and Xtreme Friday.